rust-lang/book/second-edition/src/ch18-02-refutability.md

 `Some(x)`, so Rust will rightfully complain.

 If we have a refutable pattern, instead of using `let`, we can use `if let`.
-That way, if the pattern doesn’t match, the code inside the curly braces won’t execute.
+That way, if the pattern doesn’t match, the code inside the curly brackets won’t execute.
 That code will only make sense and run if the value matches the pattern.
 Listing 18-8 shows how to fix the code in Listing 18-7 with `Some(x)` matching `some_option_value`.
 Using the refutable pattern `Some(x)` is allowed, since this example uses `if let`: